Gold hits over 1-month low as stronger dollar dents appeal - Up News Info

 Article content

-Gold prices hit a more than five-week low on Monday as the dollar firmed with markets closely watching a U.S. Federal Reserve meeting for clues on when the bank will start tapering its crisis-era stimulus measures.
+Gold prices hit a more than five-week low on Monday, as the dollar firmed with markets closely watching a U.S. Federal Reserve meeting for clues on when the central bank will start tapering its pandemic-era stimulus.

 The dollar index hit a near one-month high, hurting gold’s appeal for holders of other currencies.